-Join Michael Lehman for an in-depth discussion in this video Developing MyHomeWeather: Wunder Bar, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Developing MyHomeWeather: Wunder Bar, part of Android App Development: Internet of Things.

 - Let's start developing the MyHomeWeather App.…We're gonna begin by onboarding our Wunder Bar.…We're gonna use the Wunder Bar SDK,…which requires logging in, because the way in which…the Wunder Bar works, remember, is that it goes…from your phone to the cloud, your cloud to the Wunder Bar,…the Wunder Bar to the Peripheral via Bluetooth,…and then all the way back.…And finally, we'll learn how…to request sensor data from the cloud.…We're gonna use the Relayr Wunder Bar SDK…to build a little, simple MyHomeWeather App.…

 This is gonna be derived from a demo…that the people at Relayr supply,…and just like we did with the Bluetooth thing,…I've simplified it a little bit…and extended it a little bit…in order to be able to show you…how to work this particular device.…But first, before we start building it,…let's go ahead and see it in action.…So we'll go ahead and fire-up MyHomeWeather.…And you can see right now here in the booth,…it's 29 degrees Centigrade and 34% humidity,…and as I did when we were using the Relayr App,…

 - Connecting to devices via Wi-Fi or Bluetooth